bwsd0/blog/README.md

 # blog
-This blog is a static-site generated with Hugo.
+This serverless, static-site blog generated with Hugo.

 ## Deployment
 Running